nis6/DSA-JavaScript/README.md

 # DSA-JavaScript

-This is from my DSA practice,
-these are the leetcode solutions I worte by myself along with the comments and notes about the errors and mistakes before they got accepted on leetcode.
+DSA practice and solution notes, for future reference and revision. these are the leetcode solutions I worte along with the comments and notes about the errors and mistakes before they got accepted.